mirochaj/ares/doc/example_mc_sampling.rst

     mc = ares.inference.ModelSample(**base_pars)

 At this point we have yet to specify which parameters will to sample.
 Because we are now doing Monte Carlo simulations, we must define the *distributions* from which to draw samples in each parameter of interest, rather than the grid of values to sample.
-To do this we use the ``PriorSet``, which is used in MCMC calculations (e.g., :doc:`example_mcmc_gs`) as well:
+To do this we need Keith Tauscher's `distpy <https://bitbucket.org/ktausch/distpy>` package, which is used in MCMC calculations (e.g., :doc:`example_mcmc_gs`) as well:

 ::

-    from ares.inference.PriorSet import PriorSet
+    from distpy import DistributionSet

-    ps = PriorSet()
+    ps = DistributionSet()

 Now, let's study the same parameters as :doc:`example_grid` with one addition: the duration of "reheating":

 ::

-    from ares.inference.Priors import UniformPrior
+    from distpy import UniformDistribution

     # Draw samples from a uniform distribution between supplied (min, max) values for each parameter
-    ps.add_prior(UniformPrior(6, 12), 'tanh_xz0')
+    ps.add_distribution(UniformDistribution(6, 12), 'tanh_xz0')
-    ps.add_prior(UniformPrior(0.1, 8), 'tanh_xdz')
+    ps.add_distribution(UniformDistribution(0.1, 8), 'tanh_xdz')
-    ps.add_prior(UniformPrior(0.1, 8), 'tanh_Tdz')
+    ps.add_distribution(UniformDistribution(0.1, 8), 'tanh_Tdz')

     # Give distributions to the ModelSample instance
     mc.prior_set = ps